eastandwestwind/notes/_posts/2015-10-12-removemethods.md

 ---
-title: R tutorial- Data Munging Part 3
+title: R- Data Munging Part 3
 ---

-A thing to know about R, is that data frames are referenced like [row,column].
+Data frames are referenced like [row,column].

 So if you have dataframe df, df[3:5,] will print out rows 3 through 5.